chibuzo-git/UnoCardGame/README.md

 Available Commands:
 "-1" - to draw a card from the deck

+Test Files(Duabo Dagogo Longjohn):

+Test Instructions:
-Test Instructions: run the test files
+run the test files

 To test individual methods open up Tests.java and run each method individually with junit tests.